 How We Differentiate Instruction in First Grade

-First Grade uses the MacMillin-McGraw/Hill reading curriculum.
-This series offers multilevel presentation of skills and practice activities for students each week.
-This enables the teacher to meet the needs and levels of all learners.
-Students also are involved in the Accelerated Reader program, which offers reading and testing on the child’s predetermined reading level.
-Children are free to continue through this program independently at their own pace.
+Students also are involved in the Accelerated Reader program, which offers reading and testing on the student’s predetermined reading level.
+Students are free to continue through this program independently at their own pace.

 How First Grade Fits Within the Continuum of Education at Wesley Prep